TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

     -D <Project>_TRACE_FILE_PROCESSING=ON

-  This will cause TriBITS to print out a trace for all of the project's, repositorie's, and package's files get processed on lines using the prefix ``File Trace:``.
+  This will cause TriBITS to print out a trace for all of the project's, repository's, and package's files get processed on lines using the prefix ``File Trace:``.
 This shows what files get processed and in what order they get processed.
 To get a clean listing of all the files processed by TriBITS just grep out the lines starting with ``-- File Trace:``.
 This can be